nephio-project/porch/docs/tutorials/porch-development-environment/README.md

 ## Configure VSCode to run the Porch (api)server

-After the environemnt is set you can start the porch API server localy on your machine.
-There are multiple ways to do that, the simplest is to run it in a VSCode IDE:
+Once the environment is set up you can start the porch API server locally on your machine.
+There are multiple ways to do that, the simplest way is to run it in a VSCode IDE:

 1. Edit your local `.vscode.launch.json` file as follows: Change the `--kubeconfig` argument of the `Launch Server` configuration to point to a KUBECONFIG file that is set to the kind cluster as the current context.